thospfuller/rcoboldi/README.md

 This example also includes a call to ```CobolToCSV```.

-##
+## [Docker Example](DOCKER_EXAMPLE.md) : If you just want to try the package on some test data, start here.

+All you'll need to run this example is Docker and an Internet connection.

 # Logging

 The Java API uses Log4J and writes files to the ~/rcoboldi-package-logs/ directory.
+This file can be found [here](java/rcoboldi-core/src/main/resources).

 # See Also